lxe/simple-llm-finetuner/README.md

 ## Features

-- Fine-tuning LLaMA-7B on NVIDIA RTX 3090 (or better)
 - Simply paste datasets in the UI, separated by double blank lines
 - Adjustable parameters for fine-tuning and inference
 - Begner-friendly UI with explanations for each parameter